Communication and Language

 - Do you resource your provision with enticing objects and experiences that provoke children to talk?

-Our Top Ten Tips for Creating a Communication Friendly Environment and I CAN’s factsheet on communication supportive environments for practitioners and checklists may support you with this.
+Our Top Ten Tips for Creating a Communication Friendly Environment and Speech and Language UK’s factsheet on communication supportive environments for practitioners and checklists may support you with this.

 Some children communicate in a different way and this guidance about understanding and developing communication from the National Autistic Society may help.
 To support children who are pre-verbal, resources like PECS, Widgit and the Noun Project along with games from Winslow Resources and Do2Learn could help.

 Research demonstrates that children’s vocabulary development at an early age is linked to their educational success in later life.
 During both planned adult-led activities and those led by children, adults can model new vocabulary, in context, to help children understand and use new words.
-I CAN have produced a factsheet Vocabulary for Early Years Practitioners to support settings further.
+Speech and Language UK have produced a factsheet Vocabulary for Early Years Practitioners to support settings further.
 Practitioners from across Bucks have shared their ideas for acquiring and expanding new vocabulary and their strategies for developing communication and language with their children.

 - There’s guidance on our website about communication and language in our Ordinarily Available Provision guidance and Graduated Approach documents.